Skip to main content

 For API details:

-It varies.
 We don't control the behavior of the customer's card or account.
 The details may change, but the information below is the best we can offer.
+We will try to clarify it more in the near future.

-• VISA reservations are valid for 7 days (but only 5 for Visa Electron).
+• VISA reservations are usually only valid for 5-7 days (only 5 for Visa Electron).
 The banks will release the reservation after 4-7 days, but if the capture is done within the 7 days, VISA guarantees that the capture will succeed.
 Our PSP is Adyen, and they have some documentation for VISA reservations.

 • MasterCard reservations are valid for 30 days.
 The banks may release the reservation before this, but if the capture is done within the 30 days, MasterCard guarantees that the capture will succeed.
 Our PSP is Adyen, and they have some documentation for Mastercard reservations.